-September 18, 2013 202-224-6244
+September 19, 2013 202-224-6244

-Heller Cosponsors Resolutions to Recognize Contributions of Hispanic Communities
+Two Resolutions to Recognize Contributions of Hispanic Communities Pass Senate This Week

-Resolutions Recognizing Hispanic Heritage Month, National Hispanic Serving
+Heller Cosponsors Resolutions Recognizing Hispanic Heritage Month, National Hispanic Serving

-Institutions Week Pass Senate Today
+Institutions Week

-(Washington, D.C.) – As we celebrate Hispanic Heritage Month, U.S. Senator Dean Heller (R-NV) today cosponsored two resolutions introduced by Senator John Cornyn (R-TX) to honor the cultures, traditions and contributions of Hispanic Americans.
-Both resolutions, one to designate Hispanic Heritage Month and a second to establish National Hispanic-Serving Institutions (HSI’s) Week, passed the Senate today.
+(Washington, D.C.) – As we celebrate Hispanic Heritage Month, U.S. Senator Dean Heller (R-NV) y cosponsored two resolutions introduced by Senator John Cornyn (R-TX) to honor the cultures, traditions and contributions of Hispanic Americans.
+Both resolutions, one to designate Hispanic Heritage Month and a second to establish National Hispanic-Serving Institutions (HSI’s) Week, passed the Senate this week. .

 “The unique customs and traditions of Hispanic communities across Nevada have made immeasurable contributions to the fabric of our state’s culture.
 I’m pleased to join in support of these resolutions to honor Hispanic Heritage Month and recognize individuals who have dedicated their lives to helping Hispanic youth.
 Setting aside these days will allow us to come together as a nation to celebrate the traditions that help make our nation rich and diverse,” said Senator Dean Heller.